-My review will give you the needed information plus some personal experiences I have with these saddles.
+My review will answer your questions plus I will share with you some personal experiences I have with these saddles.

 I have been modifying and repairing electric guitars for more than 17 years and I think my website is a good platform to share my experiences and knowledge of this subject.